top of page

 Tributary Adoption and Identification Pilot Project (TAIPP)

-This “pilot” project will provide a starting point to engage the public in tributary protection and education.
-Eventually, this initiative will expand, and similar tributary signage will be placed throughout the entire watershed (see below).
+This pilot project provides a starting point to engage the public in tributary protection and education.
+Eventually, this initiative will expand, and similar tributary signage will be placed throughout the entire watershed.

-The signage will include the name of the sub watershed/tributary flowing at a specific road crossing, as well as “quick response” (QR) scan codes that will link smartphone users to a database with specific biological, physical, and geographical information about each tributary.
-Emergency contact information will also be included for the public to report noticeable water quality issues at the location.
+The signage includes the name of the subwatershed or tributary flowing beneath a specific road crossing, as well as “quick response” (QR) codes that will link smartphone users to a database with specific biological, physical, and geographical information about each tributary.
+Simply point your phone camera at the QR code and click the link that pops up.
+Emergency contact information is included for the public to report noticeable water quality issues at the location.

 TAIPP